freightlive/bumbal-geocode/README.md

 - The method signature should be `protected function getValueCamelCase(mixed $single_result, Address $address)`
 - The returned result should be a `float` in the range 0..1

-The result of all these methods will be weighed and combined into a final result value.
+The results of all these methods will be weighed and combined into a final result value.
 Weights can be set through the `GeoResponseAnalyser` subclass constructor.

 What weight is applied to what result is determined by the weight key.
 This is an uncamelcased version of the `getValueXXX` method name.
 All available weight keys in a particular `GeoResponseAnalyser` subclass can be queried with the `getKeys()` method.